Georges Pâques

 Georges Pâques (29 January 1914 – 19 December 1993) was a French civil servant and spy.
-He was the deputy head of NATO's press service until he was arrested in 1963 for passing secret information to the Soviet Union.
+He began spying for the Soviet Union in 1944, and had a long, successful bureaucratic career in France.
+At the time of his arrest for espionage in 1963, he was the deputy head of NATO's press service.

 Pâques was born in 1914 in Chalon-sur-Saône.
 He was admitted to the École normale supérieure in Paris in 1935, where he befriended Georges Pompidou and studied Italian.
 He taught in Nice from 1940 to 1941, but moved to Rabat after the allied landings in North Africa and he joined the forces of Henri Giraud.
 Thereafter, he fought in the French Resistance under the pseudonym of René Versailles.
 He was Chief of Staff at the Ministry of the Navy from 1944 to 1945, and later at the Ministry of State for Muslim Affairs.
 While working in Algiers in 1944, he was recruited into Soviet Service by Imek Bernstein, a mentor of Pâques and veteran of the International Brigades in Spain.
 After the end of the war, he worked in the ministries of Reconstruction and Urban Planning and Health.
 He also directed a journal, La Production française, from 1950 to 1954.
 After failing to win a seat in the National Assembly in 1951, he continued his bureaucratic work until 1958.
 The return of de Gaulle in May 1958 bettered Pâques's professional prospects, and he was able to join Louis Jacquinot's office in the Defense Staff's information service until July 1961, when he secured an appointment as director of the prestigious Institut des hautes études de défense nationale, which lasted until October 1962, when he joined the NATO press service at the recommendation of Georges Gorse.